Compensation Philosophy and Resources

 Questions about the Compensation Program can be directed to Jennifer Burns, Director of Compensation, at extension 8-7935.Job Analysis of College and/or Department (non-faculty) Positions

-Human Resources is conducting job analysis of non-faculty positions across campus to ensure we are in compliance with the Fair Labor Standards Act (FLSA).
+Job analysis of non-faculty positions across campus are conducted routinely by Human Resources to ensure we are in compliance with the Fair Labor Standards Act (FLSA).
 The FLSA distinguishes exempt and non-exempt positions and explains compensable time, including pay for overtime, rest/meal periods, training, on-call time, and travel time.
 The University’s pay practices and procedures are governed by the FLSA, its amendments, and regulations.

 A job analysis may be conducted at the request of the department and/or college or by our own internal audit of positions.
 The job analysis process entails evaluating the job description, one-on-one meeting with the incumbent and supervisor, and overall review of the position in comparison to others across the University and externally.
 We may also seek the assistance of an outside consultant for further evaluation.